Cadabra

 A + B + C_{m} C^{m}

-Expressions (the 'ex' above) are ordinary Python objects (of type cadabra2.Ex), and their names can thus only contain normal alphanumeric symbols.
+The ex identifier is a Python variable, and the above line assigns it the mathematical expression which follows the ':=' operator.
+Internally, objects like ex are ordinary Python objects (of type cadabra2.Ex), and their names can thus only contain normal alphanumeric symbols.

 type(ex);